kashahmed04/w6-example-canvas/README.md

 # w6-example-canvas

-## canvas-06
+## canvas-07

-Details on clearing the canvas.
+A dot that follows the mouse.

 |                                                                        **Branch** | **Description** |
 | --------------------------------------------------------------------------------: | :-------------- |